matthew-brett/delocate/CONTRIBUTING.md

 #### Doing the release

-You might want to make tag the release commit on your local machine, push to [PyPI](https://pypi.org/project/delocate), review, fix, rebase, until all is good.
-Then and only then do you push to upstream on github.
+Once the above is done the commit can be tagged and uploaded.

 - Make an annotated tag for the release with tag of form `0.6.0`::

       git tag -a 0.6.0

-- Push the tag with something like `git push origin 0.6.0` and that tag will be automatically deployed to PyPI.
+- Push the tag to `matthew-brett/delocate` to automatically deploy to PyPI.
+  If the remote name for the `matthew-brett/delocate` repo is `origin` then the command would be `git push origin 0.6.0`.

 - Check how everything looks on PyPI - the description, the packages.
   If anything doesn't look right then yank the release and upload with the patch version incremented.